nathan-sheffield/nathan-sheffield.github.io/_posts/2023-09-25-the-best-algorithm-ever.markdown

 <figure>
     <img src="/assets/levin-1.png"
          alt="Graph of the amount of time put into each task">
-    <figcaption>Every subsequent stage, we double the amount of time we've put into running each programs that hasn't finished yet, and add an additional task to our list.
+    <figcaption>Every subsequent stage, we double the amount of time we've put into running each program that hasn't finished yet, and add an additional task to our list.
 (Note that many programs will terminate immediately, simply because they're not valid code). </figcaption>
 </figure>
 </center>